HarbourMasters/Shipwright/README.md

 The whole process can take up to **5 minutes**.
 Depending on your PC specs, this process may be shorter.

 After that, a `Done!` message should show up.
-At that point, simply press on the `X` of the OTRGUI tool at the top-right.
+Close the OTRGUI tool using the `X` button.
 If you get another message, then you might have selected a wrong ROM.
 Simply retry again with another ROM.

 If you still cannot get the tool to work, join our [Discord Server](https://discord.com/invite/BtBmd55HVH) and ask for help in the `#support` text channel.
-Keep in mind that we do not condome piracy in any way.
+Keep in mind that we do not condone piracy in any way.

 ## Running the Ship of Harkinian